TTacco/Hollow-Point/README.md

 - Creating a new save in Godmaster will not show with the gun.
 To fix this, simply save the Godmaster save, quick to menu then load it again.
 You only need to do this once on a fresh save.
 - Some issues posted by users are sometimes very rare and something thats not easy to replicate, if you find an issue, make sure its not due to a vanilla bug or from incompatibility with other mods.
 ________________________________________________________________________________________________________________
-### Possible Q&A:
+## Possible Q&A:
 ##### Q: Why, just why?

 A: The massive amount of fan art involving Hollow Knight characters with guns was asking for it and I just had to.
-Also being able to create a massive high effort shitpost is something I'm proud of.
+Also while this mod did start out as my first modding joke, the reception of something as dumb as this was just too good of an opportunity to pass.

 ##### Q: Is this compatible with mod X or Y?